BSidesSF/bsidessf.github.io/_posts/2021-03-08-2021-tuesday-schedule.md

 ## BSidesSF Swag

 Time is almost up to order BSidesSF 2021 swag!
-If you'd like to make a purchase please visit our virtual store at [https://store.bsidessf.org/](https://store.bsidessf.org/).
+If you'd like to make a purchase, please visit our virtual store at [https://store.bsidessf.org/](https://store.bsidessf.org/).
 Proceeds benefit this year's recipient charities -- EFF, Hackers for Charity, and the Malala Fund.

 [![BSidesSF 2021 SwagBox](/images/posts_2021/swagbox.jpg "BSidesSF 2021 SwagBox")](https://store.bsidessf.org/)